CREST-Adelaide/LIEF-LIT-Website/index.md

 ---
 layout: page
-title: My Project
+title: LIT
-subtitle: One-line summary of the project
+subtitle: Ledger-integrated IoT Testbed at the University of Adelaide
 ---

 # Description